 My.Attorney is committed to keeping the roads and highways safe for motorists and holding negligent trucking companies and truck drivers accountable.
 Through the years, we have seen firsthand the tactics that trucking companies and their insurers use to avoid liability.
 We leverage our knowledge, skill, and courtroom experience to fight back.
 When necessary, our team collaborates with a respected network of investigators and accident reconstruction specialists to build successful claims.

 If you have been injured in a truck accident, My.Attorney will work tirelessly to help you obtain compensation for the harm you have endured.
 If a loved one has been killed in a truck accident, we can help you find justice and peace of mind by filing a wrongful death lawsuit.
 Above all, we will offer you knowledge and compassion and the personal attention you deserve.
-For a free consultation, download the My.Attorney app today.
+For a free consultation, download the My.Attorney app today, call at at #4LAW or fill out the contact form.